Property Loss or Damage

 Residents shall not make any changes or alterations to an apartment or room, or disassemble or dismantle any piece of equipment or furniture, or place, affix, or attach any articles to the floor, walls, ceilings, furniture, or fixtures without the written consent of the University.
 This shall include, but not be limited to, the addition or changing of any locks, removal of window screens, the alteration of the heating or light fixtures, painting of any surfacing including window panes, installation of any television or radio antenna, and all other changes, repairs, and additions.
 University furniture may not be removed from the residence hall at any time.

-University custodians are responsible for the routine upkeep of common areas within the residential areas, such as stairways, hallways, television rooms, laundry rooms, and study rooms.
-Custodial staff members also clean common area bathrooms with the complexes on a weekly basis.
+University custodians are responsible for the routine upkeep of common areas within the residential areas, such as stairways, hallways, laundry rooms, and study rooms.
+Custodial staff members also clean common area bathrooms within the complexes on a weekly basis.
 It is the residents' responsibility to clean their rooms/suites/apartments and maintain any supplies in their bathrooms, such as soap.
 Residents will be held accountable for charges incurred as a result of cleaning that is necessary due to resident abuse.
 Residents are responsible for disposing of trash that has been stored in bathrooms and rooms.

-Throwing items out windows presents a safety hazard and does not constitute an appropriate method for disposing of trash.
+Throwing items out windows presents a safety hazard and does not constitute an appropriate methods for disposing of trash.
 Throwing items at windows for any reason is likely to result in broken windows and/or screens.
 Using windows for egress to or from an area presents a safety risk, may result in damage to the window and/or screen, and is prohibited.
 Individuals entering or leaving a room/apartment through a window will be subject to misconduct charges and responsible for the cost of any damage that results from this action.
-Damaged or punctured screens will also result in residential damage charges.
+Damaged or punctured screens will result in residential damage charges.

 Lights and Light Bulbs: Any need for replacement of light bulbs should be reported to our office with as much detail about the location of the bulb as possible.
 The RFAs will respond to any calls concerning light bulb replacement the same day, but it is important to note that sometimes the lighting issue is not because of the bulb.
 In these cases, the RFA will report a follow up need to the Electrical Department, and an electrician will then respond to the issue.